Skip to main content

 Like COR, it recognizes employers who have implemented an effective health and safety management system, verified through an audit.

-How to get a SECOR
+Steps to get a SECOR

-Register with your provincial governing body
+Register with your provincial Workers' Compensation Board

 Maintaining a SECOR